Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Note that the temperature reading is in degrees Celsius, so we Americans may need to do a little math.
 But that still provides reference numbers for adjustment.
 You should be monitoring your water temperature separately anyway!

 The Aqueon Pro also has a red/green indicator light, letting you know if your aquarium is at the right temperature.
-Many heaters simply have a red light that lets you know whether the thing is working or not.
+This is one of my favorite features of this heater, as many heaters simply have a red light that lets you know whether the thing is working or not.

 There are various "rules of thumb" floating around out there when it comes to choosing the correct heater size.